- Home

 Most commonly, non-Hodgkin lymphoma starts in a lymph node at one or more places in the body.
 It can spread through the lymphatic system from one group of lymph nodes to another.
 It can also spread to other lymph tissue, particularly in the bone marrow and spleen, or to lymph nodes in the liver.

-Sometimes, non-Hodgkin lymphoma starts in or spreads to tissue in an organ outside the lymphatic system, such as the stomach, bone, skin, brain and spinal cord (central nervous system).
-This is known as extranodal disease.
+Sometimes, non-Hodgkin lymphoma starts in or spreads to tissue in an organ outside the lymphatic system, such as the stomach, bowel, skin, bone, or brain and spinal cord (central nervous system).
+This is known as extranodal non-Hodgkin lymphoma.

 What is blood cancer?